articblush/.github/profile/readme.md

 ```
-> Version : 3.0 | This theme is based on ok-theme most of the colors are original
+> Version : 3.0 | Original colors if making colorschemes based on us credits will be appreciated.